metricationmatters/research/proposals/ProposedPrefixes.md

                             Proposed Prefix Changes

-Regularize the names and prefix symbols from previous irregular rules.
+Regularize the prefix names from previous irregular rules.

 Even though the current system is fairly simple, I think it can be made even more simple and regularized.